PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Method

 \section{Method}

 Our method is illustrated in \autoref{fig:method}.
-We employ generative LLMs in two distinct roles: First, as an LLM judge to select a paraphrase model.
+We apply generative LLMs in two distinct roles: First, as an LLM judge to select a paraphrase model.
 Second, as a paraphraser generating paraphrases during evaluation.
 To evaluate and select the LLM judge, we use sentence pairs from the MTEB STS datasets.
-In the absence of human evaluations or direct validation of the generated paraphrases, our method anchors PTEB in scientific rigor by grounding it in STS gold scores. \autoref{tab:00_wordcount_sts_results} lists the STS datasets that we use and shows that the STS datasets cover a range of different text lengths ranging from short sentences to STS22's paragraphs with an average length of 461 words.
-Throughout this paper, cosine similarity is employed as the similarity metric between embeddings.
-Generally, we use the same metrics as MTEB, for example, Spearman's rank correlation for STS. \\\\ \textbf{1.
+Without requiring human evaluations or direct validation of the generated paraphrases, our method anchors PTEB in scientific rigor by grounding it in STS gold scores. \autoref{tab:00_wordcount_sts_results} lists the STS datasets that we use and shows that the STS datasets cover a range of different text lengths ranging from short sentences to STS22's paragraphs with an average length of 461 words.
+Throughout this paper, cosine similarity is applied as the similarity metric between embeddings.
+Generally, we use the same metrics as MTEB, for example, Spearman's rank correlation for STS (see \autoref{tab:pteb_datasets} in \autoref{sec:app_datasets} for a list of all metrics per task/dataset).
+All averages are reported as macro-averages; for robust effect size estimation we additionally calculate the Hodges-Lehmann (HL) estimator~\citep{HodgesLehmann_HL-Estimator1963} with 95\% confidence intervals (CI) for selected analyses.\footnote{The HL estimator is a robust estimator calculated as the median of all Walsh averages, i.e., the pairwise means formed from every self-pair and unique unordered pair.
+To estimate its CIs we use a percentile bootstrap with 1000 iterations.}

+\textbf{1.
 LLM Judge Evaluation.} The MTEB STS datasets provide similarity ratings on bounded scales, obtained through annotation methods like Amazon Mechanical Turk.
 We evaluate generative LLMs based on their ability to assess the semantic similarity of sentence pairs vs. these STS gold ratings in order to select an LLM judge model.

 \textbf{2.
 Paraphrase Model Evaluation.} Next, we apply generative LLMs to paraphrase the MTEB STS datasets.
 The LLM judge selected in the previous step rates the semantic similarity of the paraphrases on a scale from 0 to 5.
-Based on semantic similarity, edit distance (ED), and runtime, we select the paraphrase model ("paraphraser").
-We include the ED to avoid textually overly similar paraphrases compared to the original text (larger ED is better).
+Based on semantic similarity, (normalised) edit distance (ED)\footnote{All reported EDs have been normalised by the maximal sentence length: $ED(s_1,s_2) = ED_{raw}(s_1,s_2)/max(len(s_1),len(s_2)))$ with $s_1$ and $s_2$ being two sentences, $len(s)$ the word count of sentence $s$, and $ED_{raw}$ the non-normalised ED.}, and runtime, we select the paraphrase model ("paraphraser").
+We include the ED as a criterion to avoid textually overly similar paraphrases compared to the original text (larger ED is better).